 Blood pressure (BP) measures the force that your flowing blood applies to the walls of veins and arteries — in other words, BP measures how hard your heart is working to pump blood throughout your whole body.

-Blood pressure is measured using a sphygmomanometer (also known as a blood pressure cuff), and given as a two-number result, “systolic” and “diastolic”.
-Only one of these numbers needs to be above or below normal to be considered diagnostically elevated.
-High blood pressure (hypertension) can be especially dangerous during pregnancy, so it’s important to do
+Blood pressure is measured using a manual or automatic sphygmomanometer (also known as a blood pressure cuff) and given as a two-number result, “systolic” and “diastolic.”
+One or both of these numbers need to be above normal on two separate occasions to be considered diagnostically elevated.
+High blood pressure (hypertension) can be especially dangerous during pregnancy, so it’s important to track it regularly.

 High blood pressure during pregnancy

 High blood pressure can be problematic for everyone, but when you’re pregnant, it could put both of you at risk.
-High blood pressure may not be the direct cause of a certain complication but can indicate a greater problem.
 There are many possible risks of high blood pressure during pregnancy.

 - High blood pressure and protein in the urine are the two main symptoms of the pregnancy condition known as preeclampsia.
-In rare cases, preeclampsia can lead to other conditions causing internal bleeding, seizures, and strokes.
+Preeclampsia can lead to other conditions causing internal bleeding, seizures, and strokes.

 - Sometimes, high blood pressure can cause conditions that increase the risk of your baby being born prematurely.
-A placental abruption, when the placenta is separated early from the baby, is another possible complication of conditions related to high blood pressure during pregnancy.
+A placental abruption, when the placenta separates early and causes bleeding, is another possible complication of conditions related to high blood pressure during pregnancy.

 Low blood pressure during pregnancy

-Most moms-to-be will notice their blood pressure drop a bit during pregnancy, because your heart has a bigger and bigger job to take care of as your little one grows and you do too.
-Low blood pressure is generally not as serious as high blood pressure from a medical standpoint, but there are definitely some risks of low blood pressure during pregnancy, mainly physical.
+Most pregnant people will notice their blood pressure drop a bit during pregnancy.
+Low blood pressure is generally not as serious as high blood pressure from a medical standpoint, but there are definitely some risks of low blood pressure during pregnancy.